Greg36/Surface/README.md

 To start developing install NPM dependencies and start watching files for changes:

 ```
-yarn install
+npm install
-yarn run watch
+npm run watch
 ```

 #### Exporting
-When theme is ready to be exported for production run `yarn run build` - this will lint all files for style errors, build and minify them, generate POT translation file and copy **only** the required files to a new directory inside the theme.
+When theme is ready to be exported for production run `npm run build` - this will lint all files for style errors, build and minify them, generate POT translation file and copy **only** the required files to a new directory inside the theme.

 ## Testing